 Brevity tends to correlate positively with idea-density.
 Thus we are looking for stories no longer than 2000 words (but preferably shorter).
-This might change in the future, though, and we retain a certain degree of flexibility, please note that if your story is significantly over the threshold, we won’t be able to consider it.
+While we maintain a certain degree of flexibility, please note that if your story is significantly over the threshold, we won’t be able to consider it.

 .doc, .docx, .odt, .rtf, .txt, anything is fine as long as it’s editable.
 No PDFs, TIFFs or coffee mug-stained scans, please.
 Preferably size 12, in easy-to-read font.

 For the sake of our internal workflow, please only submit one story at a time – don’t send in a second piece until you’ve heard from us.
-Simultaneous submissions are okay, but if you place your story elsewhere in the meantime, please kindly let us know.
+Simultaneous submissions are okay, but if you place your story elsewhere in the meantime, do kindly let us know.